bradfordharrison2606/blog/_posts/2024-08-11-EmblemRoy.md

 <details>
 <summary> Explanation </summary>

-Like Sigurd's Gallop, Roy's Engage Skill <b>Rise Above</b> is "Simple, but Effective".
-It does exactly what it says on the tin, it just gives you 5 extra Levels along with all the stat boosts those 5 Levels would have given you normally.
-This skill works even if you're at the maximum level for your class (either 20 or 40), so it's the only way to break the Level cap in Engage.<br><br>
+Like Sigurd's Gallop, Roy's Engage Skill <b>Rise Above</b> is incredibly "Boring but Practical".
+It does exactly what it says on the tin, it gives you 5 extra Levels along with all the stat gains you would have gained had you obtained those 5 Level Ups naturally.
+This skill works even if you're at the maximum level for your class (either 20 or 40), so it's the only way to break the Level cap in Engage. <br><br>

-Through my own play-testing, I've concluded that Rise Above raises stats according to the unit's Growth Rates.
-On average, Rise Above without any Unit Type Bonuses gives +5 HP and +2 to a unit's other primary stats.
-However, some stats may only get +1 or +3 depending on the individual unit. <br><br>
+Through my own play-testing, I've concluded that the stat gains from Rise Above are a bit random but they are influenced by the Growth Rates of Roy's bearer.
+As a result, the consistency of these stat boosts can vary but I've pinned down that Rise Above, without factoring in Class Bonuses gives +5 HP and anywhere from +1 to +3 to a unit's primary stats excluding Build.
+Because of this variance in stat boosts, you can't plan an effective strategy about them so you shouldn't think too hard about it and appreciate the extra boost in stats for the next 3-4 Turns. <br><br>

-Dragons getting 6 Levels could potentially turn Alear into a Powerhouse and Cavalry Units just get a simple but still useful +1 MOV.
-Armored Units getting +5 HP isn't that impressive as they already have high HP stats even without Roy and it's not like they need the extra survivability when they also have Hold Out. <br><br>
+For the Class Bonuses, Dragons getting 6 extra Levels could potentially turn Alear into a powerhouse and Cavalry Units always appreciate extra movement (especially if they've inherited Momentum from Sigurd).
+Armored Units getting +5 HP isn't that impressive as they already have high HP stats even without Roy and it's not like they desperately need the extra bulk when they have Hold Out as an insurance policy. <br><br>

+Though there is no concrete proof, Rise Above might be a reference to Binding Blade's "Hard Mode Bonuses" where on Hard Mode recruitable allies have increased base stats from receiving "Hidden Level Ups" in response to the increased stat values of the enemy units. <br><br>

 In short, Rise Above essentially makes any unit better at what they already do for 3-4 Turns.

 </details>